hyhy26157/-3-Control-Chart-for-Train-Defect/README.md

 1) To aggregate the defect data so that an overview of all the critical train system's health can be easily visualised.
 Python (Pandas and Numpy) will be used here.
 2) To improve visualisation of the control chart by making the 2 out-of-control signals stands out.
 PowerBi will be used here.

-### Visualisation Improvement
+### Control Chart Visualisation Selection

 ##### Before

 ![alt text](https://i.ibb.co/Hg8mDG9/problem.jpg)

 Since there are many redundant information on the control chart.
-I have faded out all the vectors and texts on the graph and add in what I think is necessary.
-To focus on what is neccessary.
+I have faded out all the vectors and texts on the graph.
+This helps stakeholders to pay attention only to necessary information.

 ##### After